Requirements for Uniform Germination and Emergence of Corn

 R.L.
 (Bob) Nielsen

 Email address: rnielsen

 Useful Tip: When seedbed conditions are dry, make sure that your choice of seeding depth ensures uniformly adequate soil moisture for the germination of the seed.
-Even though a 1.5 to 2 inch seeding depth is a good choice for many conditions, don't hesitate to increase seeding depth to 2.5 to 3 inches if that is the depth where the uniform soil moisture is located.
+Even though a 1.5 to 2 inch seeding depth is a good choice for many conditions, do not hesitate to increase seeding depth to 2.5 or 3 inches if that is the depth where uniform soil moisture is located.
 Planting shallower than 1.5 inches increases the risk of poor or uneven germination during subsequent drying of surface soils.

 Fig. 1.
 Uneven corn emergence in 2006 due to uneven (too wet vs. "just right") seedbed soil moisture.

 Adequate and uniform soil temperature at the seed zone.
 Corn will germinate and emerge slowly and/or unevenly when soil temperatures are less than 50F.
 When soils warm to the mid-50's or warmer, emergence will occur in seven days or less if soil moisture is adequate.
 Thermal time from planting to emergence is approximately 115 growing degree days (GDDs) using the modified growing degree formula (Nielsen, 2012) with air temperatures or about 119 GDDs based on soil temperatures.